-Coffee mugs and cups can be stored in a mug tree or mug rack that sits on the counter, hangs from underneath cabinets or on the wall.
+Coffee mugs and cups can be stored in a mug tree or mug rack that sits on the counter and/or hangs from underneath cabinets, or on the wall.
 This allows them to be easily accessible while freeing up space on counters and shelves.

 To keep ground coffee and beans fresh, an airtight jar should be used, as this will ensure that they stay fresh until use.
 For more convenience, single-serve pods can also be stored in clear jars so they’re easy to grab when you need them.
 Or there are plenty k cup storage organizers for the counter or in drawers.

 If you have limited counter space, you can opt for slim wall-mounted organizers with multiple compartments for mugs, spoons, lids, stirrers, and other accessories.

 Finally, add some decorative flair with specialty jars or baskets filled with colorful candies and flavored syrups that are perfect for adding extra flavor to drinks like lattes or cappuccinos!

 Overhead cabinets make a great place to set up a coffee bar